qua-platform/py-qua-tools/README.md

 It includes:

+* [Analysis Tools](qualang_tools/analysis/README.md) - This library includes tool for analyzing data from experiments.
+It currently has a two-states discriminator for analyzing the ground and excited IQ blobs.

 * [Bakery](qualang_tools/bakery/README.md) - This library introduces a new framework for creating arbitrary waveforms and storing them in the usual configuration file.
 It allows defining waveforms in a QUA-like manner while working with 1ns resolution (or higher).